Deus Ex: Human Revolution Review

 Reviewed by Grayshadow on Aug 25, 2011

-Human Revolution explores the relationship with the media, big business, and the government the help aluminates the story by combining elements from reality to help the story progress.
-The player will makes decisions that will be projected on new reports via televisions and newspapers that acknowledge how you completed missions.
-Data logs and emails are also scattered around the environment that give hints into the world around you and sometimes dive deeper into your past.
+Human Revolution explores the relationship with the media, big business, and the government, which helps illuminate the story by combining elements from reality to help the story progress.
+The player will make decisions that will be projected on new reports via televisions and newspapers that acknowledge how they completed missions.
+Data logs and emails are also scattered around the environment, giving hints into the world around you and sometimes diving deeper into your past.

 Players will also encounter an array of characters.
-In the world of Deus Ex: you will encounter those who think augmentations will steer humanity to the next phase of evolution, while other think it is a threat to humanity.
+In the world of Deus Ex, you will encounter those who think augmentations will steer humanity to the next phase of evolution, while others think it is a threat to humanity.
 The atmosphere does a good job of allowing these ideological differences to develop.
-Choosing on how you choose to talk to the people that flood Deus Ex: can determine how you complete quest or how they response to you.
-Making these decisions throughout the game will determine how the story developers and which of the multiple endings you will receive.
+Choosing how you talk to the people that flood Deus Ex can determine how you complete a quest or how they respond to you.
+Making these decisions throughout the game will determine how the story develops and which of the multiple endings you will receive.

-The style and look of Human Revolution is something to admire.
-A beautiful color palette In Deus Ex: combines both black and gold colors that depict this shady time of human advancement.
+The style and look of Human Revolution are something to admire.
+Deus Ex's beautiful color palette combines black and gold to depict this shady time of human advancement.
 This type of visual consistency is common throughout the game, but very striking.
 Human Revolution tries to create a believable futuristic setting by populating the various locations with things such as hobos cluttered around fires, gangs in the streets, and people looking through trash cans for food.

-It’s this desire that Human Revolutions technical issues become more apparent.
-Cities are big but not enormous, dated facial textures, and lip to voice syndication.
-The entirely of the environments are impressive but it is obvious that the developers tried to get more from the graphical engine that it could handle.
+It’s this desire that Human Revolutions' technical issues become more apparent.
+Cities are big but not enormous, and facial textures are dated, with lip-to-voice synchronization.
+The environments themselves are impressive, but it is obvious that the developers tried to get more from the graphical engine than it could handle.

-At first the game encourages choice, but there are certain situations that abandon this mechanic and force the player to complete an objective under specific terms and outcomes.
-In these types of situations that can cause frustration because situations that demand this ask for specific abilities.
-If you didn’t upgrade a certain ability that is demanded you can be left in the cold.
+At first, the game encourages choice, but there are certain situations that abandon this mechanic and force the player to complete an objective under specific terms and outcomes.
+In these types of situations, there can be frustration because situations that demand this ask for specific abilities.
+If you didn’t upgrade a certain ability that is demanded, you can be left in the cold.

-The other issue of Deus Ex: is technical.
-There are game stability issues that can cause quest to break and frame-rate issues.
-There is also an unbalance difficulty in the A.I.
-At times I found enemies unable to see me in plain sight or somehow able to spot me from unbelievable positions.
-There are long load times that separate small areas despite showing that this game doesn’t push the limit of modern technology, regardless of platform.
+The other issue with Deus Ex is technical.
+There are game stability issues that can cause the quest to break, as well as frame-rate issues.
+There is also an unbalanced difficulty in the AI.
+At times, I found enemies unable to see me in plain sight or somehow able to spot me from unbelievable positions.
+There are long load times that separate small areas, despite showing that this game doesn’t push the limit of modern technology, regardless of the platform.

-Despite its flaws Deus Ex: Human Revolution is a great game.
-You can pick out many flaws in many aspects of the game whether it is the gameplay or the presentation, however when taken in as a whole package this first-person action RPG is an appealing a satisfying adventure.
-This interpretation of the future I found particularly disturbing because certain elements are grounded within our own reality to make it sound.
+Despite its flaws, Deus Ex: Human Revolution is a great game.
+You can pick out many flaws in many aspects of the game, whether it is the gameplay or the presentation.
+However, when taken in as a whole package, this first-person action RPG is an appealing and satisfying adventure.
+I found this interpretation of the future particularly disturbing because certain elements are grounded within our reality to make it sound.

 Verdict